 Start training weeks before a long trip.
 Offer short, frequent rides so your dog learns calm behaviour in the vehicle.
 Use the same harness, crate or seat belt during practice that you will use on the journey.

 Pack a travel kit: bottled water, a collapsible bowl, spare lead, waste bags, grooming wipes and a basic first-aid kit.
 Keep vaccination records and a recent photo of your dog in your phone.
-Secure loose items in the car to prevent them becoming hazards during braking.

 Steps for a Stress-Free Departure